 Do you want to save dozens of hours in time?
 Get your evenings and weekends back?
 Be able to teach Trench Foot to your students?

 Our worksheet bundle includes a fact file and printable worksheets and student activities.
 Perfect for both the classroom and homeschooling!

-Key Facts & Summary
+Key Facts And Information

 - Red skin that eventually becomes pale and swollen (this is because the blood vessels constrict)

-- Burning and Itchiness
+- Burning and itchiness

-- ‘A slow or absent pulse in the foot’
+- A slow or absent pulse in the foot

 - Blisters and ulcers